joseflegal/dev-test.joseflegal.com/README-QATesting.md

 ![Alt text](<Screenshot 2024-02-01 at 11.18.50.png>)

+The test compromises on automatically filling up the form and submitting it.
+I have added a message that will display when form is submitted successfully to allow for testing to detect the success of the test.

 For best testing results :-

 navigate to the root directory of the project and run the following the command